community group discussion guide

 2nd Reading: Read the Scripture aloud.

-• Silent reflections (30–60 seconds each):Based on these verses, how can you confidently and expectantly intercede on behalf of Redeemer West Side?
+• Silent reflections (30–60 seconds each):Based on these verses, how can you confidently and expectantly intercede on behalf of Redeemer West Side and our city?

 • Pray conversationally about these topics: